Walking in the Dolomites – Italy

 A good reasonable level of fitness is required.

-We will be staying in comfortable hotels in Cortina
+We will be staying at the family owned 3 star Hotel Panda in Cortina

 The accommodation providers are well used to us bringing them guests after a days walk and know that they somewhere comfortable to relax and freshen up.